 - Persistent: depression that lasts up to two years

-- Postpartum: called “baby blues,” and occur after giving birth
+- Postpartum: also called “baby blues,” and occur after giving birth

 - Psychotic: having disturbed false-fixed beliefs of hallucinations